bongo227/Atomical/doc/doc_gen.md

     RETURN VariableDcl{type, name, value}
 ```

-Otherwise the statement wrapper function first trys to parse it as a statement with `smtd()`, for short varible declarations this will return `NULL`.
-Next it trys parsing it as an expression, this will return a binary expression node where the operator is a assign or define type.
+Otherwise the statement wrapper function first try's to parse it as a statement with `smtd()`, for short variable declarations this will return `NULL`.
+Next it try's parsing it as an expression, this will return a binary expression node where the operator is a assign or define type.
 From their the expression is converted into a statement.

 ```
 FUNCTION Statement()